-025. Cain, Glen G. and Ernst W. Stromsdorfer, "Retraining in West Virginia: An Economic Evaluation" in Retraining the Unemployed, edited by Gerald G. Somers, Madison: The University of Wisconsin Press, 1968, 209-335.
+Cain, Glen G. and Ernst W. Stromsdorfer, "Retraining in West Virginia: An Economic Evaluation" in Retraining the Unemployed, edited by Gerald G. Somers, pp. 299-335.
+Madison: The University of Wisconsin Press, 1968.

-This evaluation report makes several contributions to the conseptualization of important variables in a cost-benefit analysis of convower training programs.
+This evaluation report makes several contributions to the conceptualization of important varit s in a cost-benefit analysis of manpower training programs.

 A major problem in any cost-benefit analysis is defining the indicators and measurements which will be used.
-The authors point out, for example, that the perspective of the society and the trainee on the costs of the program may be quite different, yet neither should ignored.
-Thus, they use two measures for all of the costs and ienefits chosen as indicators.
+The authors point out, for example, that the perspective of the society and the trainee on the costs of the program may be quite different, yet neither should be ignored.
+Thus, they use two measures for all of the costs and benefits chosen as indicators.
 Another problem in measuring benefits is the choice of the major indicator.
 Most studies have used employment rate after the training program, but the authors argue that wage levels are more meaningful.
-In measuring the outcomes, fluctuations during the year in employment levels', general economic activity, etc., were controlled by making comparisons between the trainees and the control group at several points in time.
+In measuring the outcomes, fluctuations during the year in employment levels, general economic activity, etc., were controlled by making comparisons between the trainees and the control group at several points in time.

 A third major problem was finding a comparable control group, since true experimental conditions were impossible.
 The control group selected was drawn from the lists of the unemployed who would have been eligible for the program, but had had no contact.
 These were selected randomly and later matched into general control categories (sex, age, previous employment record, etc.) with the trainee group.
-Despite the care taken to match the two groups, the trainees vere clearly the "cream of the unemployed."
-Another point of incomparability lies in the fact that special efforts were made to place a number of the trainees after the program.
-Also, under conittions of low employment it is possible that trainees took jobs way from non-trainees, and thus artificially lowered the employment rate of the control group.
-After examining all of these factors, the authors concluded that the control and trainee group were indeed comparable enough to make general comparisons, although not to draw precise conclusions about degree of impact.
+Despite the care taken to match the two groups, the trainees were clearly the "cream of the unemployed," Another point of incomparability lies in the fact that special efforts were made to place a number of the trainees after the program.
+Also, under conditions of low employment it is possible that trainees took jobs away from non-trainees, and thus artificially lowered the employment rate of the control group.
+After examining all of these factors, the authors conclude that the control and trainee group were indeed comparable enough to make general comparisons, although not to draw precise conclusions about degree of impact.

 In the cost-benefit analysis the authors show that the returns from the program amortize the costs of training within a year.
 The "rate of return" and the net expected capital value were computed, and values were large.
-The authors conclude that the size of the instit-cost ratios to some extent reduces the potential error in totated with the non-comparable control group.
-Another finding this openges very clearly is that there are considerable differcharacter in the measured benefits of the training program for the and the better educated moved for fewer gains than males and these with less than 12 years e equation.
+The authors conclude that the size of the benefit-cost ratios to some extent reduces the potential error associated with the non-comparable control group.
+Another finding which emerges very cleary is that there are considerable differences in the measured benefits of the training program for the several socio-demographic groups.
+Women and the more well educated showed far fewer gains than males and those with less than 12 years of education.
 Age was also related to benefits, but not linearly.
-As a gendix deals with the question of whether retraining creates be as well as fits people to fill existing jobs.
+An appendix deals with the question of whether retraining creates jobs as well as fitting people to fill existing jobs.